Carbon pollution is contributing to climate disasters that will only get worse unless we take action.

 Americans across the political spectrum are feeling the urgency of our climate deadline and calling for action on a scale that matches the threat.
 We need bold and equitable climate solutions to move towards a pollution-free, 100% clean energy future.

-- Take on the next frontiers, by protecting climate forests, promoting climate-smart agriculture, and stopping the petrochemical buildout.
+- Take on the next frontiers.
+To name just a few efforts, we’re protecting climate forests, promoting climate-smart agriculture, stopping the petrochemical buildout, and challenging dirty hydrogen and carbon capture projects that prolong the use of fossil fuels.

 This fight to preserve a livable planet touches everyone.
 Together, we can drive transformative change in service of the earth and justice for its people.